SNABUR/Spike_Contracts/README.md

 Our **Chat** platform demystifies the crypto world, especially for newcomers:
 - **🔌 API Integration:** Seamlessly connects to external APIs for live crypto data.
 - **👀 User-Friendly:** Simplifies complex information into digestible insights.
-- **🤝 Community Hub:** A vibrant space for asking questions, sharing knowledge, and learning together.
+- **🤝 Community Hub:** A vibrant space for asking questions to AI and learning.

 ---